I am pregnant and will be giving birth in the Netherlands. What practical preparations do I need to make?

 In the case of a low-risk pregnancy, you will be offered two ultrasound scans: one in the first term or trimester (0-13 weeks) to determine a due date and one anomaly scan at twenty weeks.
-There needs to be a medical reason to have additional ultrasound scans.
-The scans are sometimes made by the midwife herself in her own practice; otherwise you will be referred to a primary care ultrasound centre.
+Both scans are covered by your health insurance.
+Some midwives perform an additional scan at 30 and/or 36 weeks, but this is not done in all cases.
+Usually there needs to be a medical reason to have additional ultrasound scans.
+The scans are sometimes made by the midwife herself in her own practice; otherwise, you will be referred to a primary care ultrasound centre.

 For more information about the costs of these tests, we suggest that you consult this website (in Dutch only) linked to the Ministry of Health, Welfare and Sport (Ministerie van Volksgezondheid, Welzijn en Sport).

 Should I follow a prenatal course?

 Prenatal courses are organised to educate expectant women and their partners in the preparation for labour, offering you tools to manage your labour pain, optimal positions for birth, tips for recovery after birth and how to be a new mother.
 They usually last between four to eight weeks and are often followed by a postnatal session.
 It is recommended to register by week 16, as the classes can often fill up quickly.

 A prenatal course provides the opportunity to meet other expectant mothers or couples, but the class you choose and how helpful it is once labour starts may depend on your knowledge of the language (courses will be available mainly in Dutch but also in English).
 Therefore, it is important to choose a prenatal course carefully.